 By making one or all of these choices, the next time something similar arises, (and it will), you can respond in a much more positive way.

 John Maxwell says “Experience is not good learning.
 Only informed learning from experience teaches us new things.”

 Being better also means forgiving any person or group who may have been the source of the bad moment.
 That little mental video I mentioned should not include the replay of the look on someone else’s face when they “got you”.

 Let it go.
 Be BETTER!

 By the Way

-If you have found some difficulty in working through these kinds of moments, perhaps a coach and mentor can make a difference.
+If you have difficulty working through these kinds of moments, perhaps a coach and mentor can make a difference.
 Finding an objective third party to hear your story may help shed some different light on the matter.
-You might have a blind spot when it comes to certain things that have happened to you before.
+You might have a blind spot regarding certain things that have happened to you before.
 A coach can help reveal ways to move forward with a better perspective.
-If I can help, click on the image below to schedule a call.
+If I can help, click the image below to schedule a call.